percona/psmysql-docs/docs/security/encrypting-binlogs.md

 | Data type    | Boolean          |
 | Default      | OFF              |

-The variable was removed in Percona Server for MySQL 8.0.15-5.
+Percona Server for MySQL 8.0.15-5 removes this variable.

-This variable enables or disables the binary log file and relay log file encryption.
+This variable enables or disables the binary log and relay log file encryption.